 - Classes of attacks

 - Basic security requirements

 - Simple cryptographic methods

-- Crypto toolkit (Hash, Digital Signature, ...)
+- Cryptographic toolkit (Hash, Digital Signature, ...)

-- DNSSec (in .pptx, won't have time today)
+- DNSSec

 - Certificate Authorities

 - SSL / HTTPS

-Basic Secure Communication Reqs
+Basic Requirements for Secure Communication

 - Availability: Will the network deliver data?

 - Infrastructure compromise, DDoS

 - Authentication: Who is this actor?

 - Spoofing, phishing

 - Integrity: Do messages arrive in original form?

 - Confidentiality: Can adversary read the data?

 - Sniffing, man-in-the-middle

 - Provenance: Who is responsible for this data?

 - Forging responses, denying responsibility

 - Not who sent the data, but who created it